andrewtavis/slides/oss_participation/slides.md

 # First steps

 > You've found a project you want to contribute to!
-Now what??
+Now what?

-- Start by reading the documentation
+- Start by reading the documentation of the project
   - The website, `README.md`, `CONTRIBUTING.md` (all instructions you'll need to contribute)

 - Join the chat rooms for the community and introduce yourself if you're comfortable doing so